-- 168. Paragraph 168 contains Plaintiffs' legal conclusions, not allegations of fact, to which no response is required.
-By way of further response, State Defendants respectfully refer the Court to the cited authorities for a full and accurate statement of their contents and deny any allegations inconsistent therewith. - 169.
-Paragraph 169 contains Plaintiffs' legal conclusions, not allegations of fact, to which no response is required.
-By way of further response, State Defendants respectfully refer the Court to the cited authorities for a full and accurate statement of their contents and deny any allegations inconsistent therewith. - 170.
-Paragraph 170 contains Plaintiffs' legal conclusions, not allegations of fact, to which no response is required.
-By way of further response, State Defendants respectfully refer the Court to the cited authorities for a full and accurate statement of their contents and deny any allegations inconsistent therewith. - 171.
-State Defendants deny the allegations contained in Paragraph171. - 172.
-State Defendants deny the allegations contained in Paragraph172.
+168. Paragraph 168 contains Plaintiffs' legal conclusions, not allegations of fact, to which no response is required.
+By way of further response, State Defendants respectfully refer the Court to the cited authorities for a full and accurate statement of their contents and deny any allegations inconsistent therewith.

+169. Paragraph 169 contains Plaintiffs' legal conclusions, not allegations of fact, to which no response is required.
+By way of further response, State Defendants respectfully refer the Court to the cited authorities for a full and accurate statement of their contents and deny any allegations inconsistent therewith.

+170. Paragraph 170 contains Plaintiffs' legal conclusions, not allegations of fact, to which no response is required.
+By way of further response, State Defendants respectfully refer the Court to the cited authorities for a full and accurate statement of their contents and deny any allegations inconsistent therewith.

+172. State Defendants deny the allegations contained in Paragraph 172.

-- 173. Paragraph 173 contains Plaintiffs' legal conclusions, not allegations of fact, to which no response is required.
-By way of further response, State Defendants respectfully refer the Court to the cited authorities for a full and accurate statement of their contents and deny any allegations inconsistent therewith. - 174.
-State Defendants admit that events have occurred in the State previously that have harmed racial minorities but deny any implication that these events are relevant to the claims brought in this action. - 175.
-State Defendants deny the allegations contained in Paragraph175. - 176.
-State Defendants deny the allegations contained in Paragraph 176.
+173. Paragraph 173 contains Plaintiffs' legal conclusions, not allegations of fact, to which no response is required.
+By way of further response, State Defendants respectfully refer the Court to the cited authorities for a full and accurate statement of their contents and deny any allegations inconsistent therewith.

+174. State Defendants admit that events have occurred in the State previously that have harmed racial minorities but deny any implication that these events are relevant to the claims brought in this action.